Why we use AMD EPYC CPUs for our KVM VPS & VDS Hosting

-The AMD EPYC processors help protect privacy by encrypting each virtual machine with a unique key that is known only to the processor and isolated with a secure chip element.
-This ensures that even with access to the host, the RAM is encrypted and cannot be dumped or viewed in any way, meaning that server data remains safe and secure even in the case of a hardware or virtual misconduct.
+The CPUs help protect data and information by encrypting each virtual machine with a unique key that is known only to the processor and is also isolated with a secure element inside of the chip.
+This ensures that even with access to the host, anything stored in the RAM will remain encrypted and cannot be dumped or viewed in any way, meaning that server data remains safe and secure even in the case of a hardware or virtual misconduct.